zzxwill/odps/intl.en-US/Tools and Downloads/MaxCompute Studio/Configure options/Configure MaxCompute Studio.md

 On the Account configuration option page, follow these steps: \(This operation only deletes the account configuration on Studio configuration, which does not affect your account.\)

-1. Select the account to be deleted in the Account list.
+1. Select the account to be deleted in the account list.
 2. Click **-**.
 3. In the displayed dialog box, click **OK**.